robertc-pm/Duroair-New/src/content/about/index.md

 layout: about.njk
 title: About Duroair
 seo:
-  description: Duroair knows why lean manufacturing has unique needs for facility
+  description:
-    design and air purification, and creates industrial air systems to meet your exact needs.
+    Duroair knows why lean manufacturing has unique needs for facility design and air purification, and creates industrial air systems to meet your exact needs.
   page_title: About Us | Why Lean Manufacturing?
 nav_title: About
 nav_sort: 4000
-show_in_menu: "true"
+show_in_menu: 'true'
 jumbotron:
   img: /img/heros/hero-about.jpg
 about_intro:
   description: >-
     At Duroair, we’ve built a legacy for transforming air quality through customization.
 Need to do surfacing and coating without contaminating your other processes in the same indoor space?
 Want to reduce your footprint and eliminate the need to move workpieces?
 We’ll partner with you to learn your processes so we can customize a clean-air solution that will increase your efficiency while helping you provide a clean, safe, and productive working environment.

     From North America to Asia, Europe, and beyond, we're committed to customizing clean-air solutions to help customers like you: